gonzalo-sosa-rolon/html5-mobile-database/README.md

 ## Creating your model using the WebSQL implementation

 Let start creating our first example.
-We are going to create an Employee DAO using the WebSQLDAO.
+We are going to create an Employee DAO using the WebSQLDAO class.

 ```javascript
 // test/daos.js